Turkey's currency crisis rages on as lira sinks again

 The lira's tailspin has unsettled global markets, with shares of European banks coming under particular pressure because of concerns over the lenders' exposure to Turkey.
 The jitters have also hit the currencies of other major emerging markets, such as South Africa and India.

 On Monday, stocks fell 2% in Tokyo and more than 1% in Hong Kong.
-Major European markets were down around 0.5%, with shares in banks including Spain's BBVA and Italy's Unicredit (UNCFF) sliding more than 4%.
+Major European markets were down around 0.5%, with shares in banks including Spain's BBVA and Italy's Unicredit (UNCFF) sliding 3%.

 Related: How a currency meltdown in Turkey threatens Europe

-Turkish President Recep Tayyip Erdogan has dismissed calls for the country to raise interest rates to try to ease the crisis — and has lashed out at the United States.
+Turkish President Recep Tayyip Erdogan has dismissed calls for the country to raise interest rates to try to ease the crisis — and has lashed out at the United States after it announced new trade tariffs on Turkey.

-"We will not give in," Erdogan said in a speech Sunday.
-"If you come at us with your dollars then we will find other ways to do business."
+"You are a strategic partner in NATO and on the other hand you stab your ally in the back?
+Is this acceptable?" he said in a speech Monday.

 Fears of a debt crisis